Far-right politics in Serbia: Contemporary period

-Following the beginning of the COVID-19 pandemic in Serbia in 2020, conspiracy theories regarding the virus had begun to spread; the far-right had also spread conspiracy theories.
-In the same year, the far-right had also seen a sudden rise in popularity.
+Following the beginning of the COVID-19 pandemic in Serbia in 2020, conspiracy theories regarding the virus had begun to spread; the far-right had also spread these conspiracy theories.
+In the same year, the far-right also seen a sudden rise in popularity.
 Following the 2020 parliamentary election, a series of protests took place in July.
 The government had portrayed the protests as led by the far-right; a small group of far-right activists did participate in the protests, including former MP Srđan Nogo.
-In October 2021, Facebook Inc. had published a series of documents that had included far-right groups in Serbia that were connected with terrorism, violence, and hate.
-A month later, a far-right group harassed and attacked several peace activist groups, including Women in Black, due to their opposition to denying the notion that Srebrenica massacre was a genocide.
-During the same period, a conflict emerged in Belgrade, after a far-right group had made a mural dedicated to Ratko Mladić; peace activists had threw eggs and paint at the mural to destroy it, although the groups would occasionally re-paint the mural.
-The conflict received national media attention, although the mural did not end up getting removed.
-Following the beginning of Russian invasion of Ukraine in February 2022, far-right groups had protested in support of Russia.
-The invasion had helped the far-right to cross the electoral threshold in the 2022 general election due to their pro-Russian views.
+In October 2021, Facebook Inc. published a series of documents that included far-right groups in Serbia that were connected with terrorism, violence, and hate.
+A month later, a far-right group harassed and attacked several peace activist groups, including Women in Black, due to their opposition to denying the notion that the Srebrenica massacre was a genocide.
+During the same period, a conflict emerged in Belgrade, after a far-right group made a mural dedicated to Ratko Mladić; peace activists had thrown eggs and paint at the mural to destroy it, although the groups would occasionally re-paint the mural.
+The conflict received national media attention, although the mural did not end up being removed.
+Following the beginning of the Russian invasion of Ukraine in February 2022, far-right groups protested in support of Russia.
+The invasion had helped the far-right cross the electoral threshold in the 2022 general election due to their pro-Russian views.
 Far-right groups had also stated their opposition to imposing sanctions on Russia.
-Dveri, Democratic Party of Serbia (DSS), and Serbian Party Oathkeepers (SSZ), all whom are pro-Russian, had entered the National Assembly.
-At the time of the campaign period, SSZ, SRS, and Serbian Right (SD) were viewed to be under the control of the government.
+Dveri, the Democratic Party of Serbia (DSS), and the Serbian Party Oathkeepers (SSZ), all whom campaigned on their opposition to imposing sanctions on Russia, had entered the National Assembly.
+At the time of the campaign period, SSZ, SRS, and Serbian Right (SD) were viewed as allegedly under the control of the government.
 During the 2022 EuroPride event in Belgrade, far-right groups clashed with the police.

+The Balkan Investigative Reporting Network published an interactive map of far-right organisations in Western Balkans in November 2022.
+Regarding Serbia, they listed Chetnik organisations, Conservative Movement Naši (formerly SNP Naši), Leviathan, Carostavnik, Moto Club Serbs, Obraz, People's Patrol, Rudder, Serbian Action, SNP Zbor, Youth 451, and Zentropa Serbia as far-right organisations.
+A month later, during the North Kosovo crisis, ultranationalist protests were organised by the People's Patrol.
+In the 2023 parliamentary election, the far-right lost all of its representation.
+The Mirëdita, dobar dan! festival was cancelled in June 2024, due to the protests organised by far-right groups against the festival.